MovementGH/OpenBot-Docs/source/includes/_methods.md

 https://cdn.discordapp.com/emojis/539643411179896835.png
 ```

-The GenerateImage method can be used to turn any discord emoji tag into a png that you can embed in something.
+The GenerateImage method can be used to turn any discord emoji tag into a URL to a png that you can embed in something.

 Parameter | Type | Description
 --------- | --------- | -----------
 Emoji | String | A discord emoji

-Return Type: String
+Return Value: String

-Return Value: URL to image of emoji, or URL to discord icon if none is found

 <aside class="note">This will not work if the user typed a default emoji, as those get sent as unicode characters.
 To get a url for those you can directly interact with <a href="https://www.npmjs.com/package/twemoji">Twemoji's API</a> by using LibTwemoji.</aside>